lkubb/salt-tool-zsh-formula/README.md

 - `salt://dotconfig/<user>/zsh` or
 - `salt://dotconfig/zsh`

-to the specified config dir for every user that has it enabled (see `user.dotconfig`).
+to the user's `$ZDOTDIR` for every user that has it enabled (see `user.dotconfig`).
 The target folder will not be cleaned by default (ie files in the target that are absent from the user's dotconfig will stay).

 ## General ZSH Notes
 ### Config Files